tbernalz/document-password-remover/README.md

     pip install -r requirements.txt
     ```

-1. Create the .env file for configuration (or use CLI):
+1. Optionally, create the `.env` file for configuration (for Environment Variables mode):

-    Edit the .env file with your paths:
+    Edit the `.env` file with your paths:

     ```bash
     INPUT_PDF=path/to/input.pdf